 * Additional license requirements as determined by the hiring department.

 Employee must be able to meet the following requirements with or without an accommodation.

-Lifting, Listening, Pulling and/or Pushing, Sitting, Speaking, Standing, Walking
+Carrying, Color Determination, Far Vision, Lifting, Listening, Manual Dexterity, Near Vision, Pulling and/or Pushing, Reaching, Sitting, Speaking, Standing, Stooping and Crouching, Walking

 Patient Care?
 Yes